TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### Submission:
 ---

-Please submit your entry via email to ftg dot aic at gmail dot com with an email subject of "2024_AI".
-In case the attached file's size is larger than 5.0 MB, please add a link in the email for us to download it.
+Please submit your entry via this [page](https://forms.gle/fCRiRUPvVxYjaT5b9).
 Below are the deadlines.

 Midterm deadline (We recommend you do midterm submission, but if you miss it, you can still submit your AI to us by the final deadline.)
 - May 24, 2024 (AoE)